haidaraM/zsh-history-cleaner/README.md

 A command line tool to clean your .zsh history by:

 - Removing duplicate commands: the first command is kept among the duplicates.
-- Removing commands from a specific time range (TODO)
+- Removing commands from specific time ranges.
 - Removing commands matching some patterns (TODO)

 > [!WARNING]